-- The reforestation models (component 2.2.1 and 2.3.4) assume "bare land" as the starting point equivalent to a carbon stock of 0 tCO2e/ha.
+- The reforestation models (component 2.2.1 and 2.3.4) assume "bare land" as the starting point equivalent to a carbon stock of 0 tCO{2e}/ha.
 For each model, average growth rates are assumed, as presented in Table 13.5, including the key input values.
 C enhancement benefit are accounted for once the intervention enters the ER-P, e.g. if the intervention starts in year 3 after ER-P implementation start C enhancement benefits are accounted for from year 3-10. - For the intervention under component 2.2.1.
-"Investments in reforestation in long rotation plantations (non-forest land) - Plantation after harvest (in ha)", carbon removals are not quantified because as the increase long-term average increase compared to the RL can be expected to be achieved later than the end of the ER-P implementation timeframe - For the Acacia plantation models, an annual average carbon enhancement benefit of 9.8 tCO2e/ha/year (ABG+BGB) is estimated, equivalent to a maximum accountable carbon stock of 98 tCO2e/ha. - For the mixed species plantation model (Component 2.3.4), the long-term average carbon stock is higher, but growth rates are lower compared to pure Acacia.
-Therefore, over a period of 10 years, an average annual carbon stock enhancement benefit of 11 tCO2e/ha/year is accounted for.
+"Investments in reforestation in long rotation plantations (non-forest land) - Plantation after harvest (in ha)", carbon removals are not quantified because as the increase long-term average increase compared to the RL can be expected to be achieved later than the end of the ER-P implementation timeframe - For the Acacia plantation models, an annual average carbon enhancement benefit of 9.8 tCO{2e}/ha/year (ABG+BGB) is estimated, equivalent to a maximum accountable carbon stock of 98 tCO{2e}/ha. - For the mixed species plantation model (Component 2.3.4), the long-term average carbon stock is higher, but growth rates are lower compared to pure Acacia.
+Therefore, over a period of 10 years, an average annual carbon stock enhancement benefit of 11 tCO{2e}/ha/year is accounted for.

-Parameter Acacia long-term model Acacia with mixed species Rotation length (Years) 12 years Acacia 12 years and subsequently replaced by mixed Native species 20 years Assumed management Thinning in year 4 and 8 Acacia: Thinning in year 4 and 8 Native species: Thinning year 4 and 12 Average growth rate (MAI) (m /ha/yr) 20 m3/ha/yr Acacia: 20 m /ha/yr Native species:6.8 tdm/ha/year
+Parameter Acacia long-term model Acacia with mixed species Rotation length (Years) 12 years Acacia 12 years and subsequently replaced by mixed Native species 20 years Assumed management Thinning in year 4 and 8 Acacia: Thinning in year 4 and 8 Native species: Thinning year 4 and 12 Average growth rate (MAI) (m 3 /ha/yr) 20 m 3 /ha/yr Acacia: 20 m 3 /ha/yr Native species:6.8 tdm/ha/year 101

-Table 13.5: Reforestation plantation models I UDIC 10.0. iteror colution plantation modelo
+Table 13.5: Reforestation plantation models

-&lt;sup>98 The calculations and data sources are based on an in-depth research of Acacia and native species in the frame of the International Climate Initiative (IKI) project ("Business models to address the drivers of deforestation"), supported by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and implemented by UNIQUE forestry and land use.
-Six studies were reviewed with reference to the ER-P accounting area and measured Acacia related growth rates.
-The average of these

-&lt;sup>27 Six studies were reviewed with reference to the ER-P accounting area and measured Acada related growth rates.
-The average of these measured growth rates results in an 20 m/ha/year (Harwood and Nambiar, 2014; CIFOR; Martin van Beuren; 2004; Tran Duya Roung; Vu Tan Phuong (2011); and Phan Ming Sang; 2011)
+98 The calculations and data sources are based on an in-depth research of Acacia and native species in the frame of the International Climate Initiative (IKI) project ("Business models to address the drivers of deforestation"), supported by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and implemented by UNIQUE forestry and land use.
+99 Six studies were reviewed with reference to the ER-P accounting area and measured Acacia related growth rates.
+The average of these measured growth rates results in a 20 m3/ha/year99 (Harwood and Nambiar, 2014; CIFOR; Martin van Beuren; 2004; Tran Duy Ruong; Vu Tan Phuong (2011); and Phan Minh Sang; 2011)

-&lt;sup>100 http://vafs.gov.vn/en/2011/01/wood-properties-of-some-commercial-tree-species-for-the-central-north-region-of-vietnam/
+100 http://vafs.gov.vn/en/2011/01/wood-properties-of-some-commercial-tree-species-for-the-central-north-region-of-vietnam/

-&lt;sup>101 personal communication Vu Tan Phuong August 2017
+101 Personal communication Vu Tan Phuong August 2017

 Parameter Acacia long-term model Acacia with mixed species

 Biomass Expansion Factor 1.3 1.3 for Acacia

 1.5 for native species

-Wood density (tdm / m fresh volume 0.57 0.57 for Acacia
+Wood density (tdm / m 3 fresh volume 0.57 102 0.57 for Acacia

 0.6 for native species

 Root to shoot ratio 0.2 0.2

 Carbon fraction 0.47 0.47

 Conversion factor C to CO 2 44/12 44/12

 Calculated average long-term carbon stock 98 tCO2e/ha 110 tCO 2 e/ha